 St Peter’s Basilica & St Peter’s Square

 The grand Renaissance style church at the heart of the Vatican and one of the most important pilgrimage sites in Italy.
-It’s also one of the most iconic sights in Rome, featuring in almost every panorama you see of the city.
+It’s also one of the most iconic sights in the city, featuring in almost every panorama you see of the city.
 St Peter’s Square is the large piazza in front of St Peter’s Basilica.

 The Vatican Necropolis